 This client came to us with a query on developing a payment gateway extension based on Savvy API.
-He had the following requirements for the extension:
+He had the following requirements for the extension.
+It had to:

-- It had to be capable of being integrated with the most popular e-commerce platforms (Magento, Magento 2, PrestaShop, OpenCart and WooCommerce).
+- Be capable of being integrated with the most popular e-commerce platforms (Magento, Magento 2, PrestaShop, OpenCart and WooCommerce).

-- It had to provide customers with the opportunity to safely pay for online purchases with the Savvy wallet.
+- Provide customers with the opportunity to safely pay for online purchases with the Savvy wallet.

-- It had to provide merchants with a reliable payment gateway able to accept and process payments following the best crypto-processing practices.
+- Provide merchants with a reliable payment gateway able to accept and process payments following the best crypto-processing practices.